Magheralin

 Magheralin is a village and civil parish in County Down, Northern Ireland.
 It is on the main A3 road between Moira and Lurgan, beside the River Lagan.
 It had a population of 2,041 people in the 2021 census.
 The civil parish of Magheralin covers an area of County Down.

 Its original name was Lann Rónáin Fhinn, "church of Ronan Finn", a saint from the medieval Irish tale Buile Shuibhne (The Madness of Sweeney).

 Culture

 Religion

-Magheralin has two churches: one Protestant and one Catholic.
-The Protestant parish has a second church building in Dollingstown.
-Magheralin's Catholic parish also has two churches: St. Patrick's & St. Ronan's and St. Colman's in Kilwarlin.
+Magheralin has two churches, one Protestant and the other Catholic.
+The Protestant church has a second church building in Dollingstown.
+The Catholic church also has a second church building, located in Moira.

 The Ducks of Magheralin

 There is an old song called "The Ducks of Magheralin".
 The Ducks of Magheralin is an Irish Polka, with its namesake representing the 'ducks of Magheralin', who were the weavers of the town because they used duck grease to lubricate their looms.
 In the preface to a well-known version by the Glenfolk Four, the singers insist that the intent of the song is to address the "myth" that the capital of Ireland is Dublin.
 The first verse is as follows: